We help our children and young people to be able to fulfil their potential in life. We will help you to be at your best so that we can be at ours.

 You will be supported to carry out the following duties, responsibilities and training…

-- To assist in the development and maintenance of the highest standards of educational achievement possible for Bracknell Forest’s Young People Looked After and Care Leavers.
+To assist in the development and maintenance of the highest standards of educational achievement possible for Bracknell Forest’s Children Looked After (CLA).

 - To attend and, where appropriate, chair Personal Education Planning meetings and ensure the timely completion of paperwork and distribution to relevant parties.

-- To evaluate and monitor the impact and effectiveness of PEPs for the individual young people you support and as an Authority.
+- To evaluate and monitor the impact and effectiveness of PEPs for the individual children you support and as an Authority, particularly in respect of the appropriate use of the PPG.

 The benefits you will experience are…